elektito/pyutp/README.md

     $ make
     $ sudo install libutp.so /usr/lib/

-After this, you can use pyutp almost the same way you can use libutp.
-This is currently a very thin Python wrapper around most of libutp.
+After this, you can use pyutp almost the same way you can use libutp except the callback functions receive their relevant arguments instead of one monolithic struct.
+All in all though, this is currently a very thin Python wrapper around most of libutp.
 I'm hoping to make it more complete and more Pythonic soon.

  [1]: https://github.com/bittorrent/libutp